D2R-Reimagined/wiki-content/Patch_Notes/testing.md

   - Properties:
     - Added: 100% Chance to cast level 25 Blightburst when you Die
     - Removed: 100% Chance to cast level 55 Poison Nova when you Die
+- Wind1
+  - Properties:
+    - Changed: 10% Chance to cast level 30 Tornado on striking (was 10% 9)
 - Wings of Hope
   - Properties:
     - Added: 15% Chance to cast level 5 Spine Piercer on striking
     - Removed: 25% Chance to cast level 35 Bone Spear on striking
+- Wrath1
+  - Properties:
+    - Changed: +10% Chance of Crushing Blow (was +20%)
 - Zephyr
   - Properties:
     - Changed: +100% Enhanced Weapon Damage (was +33%)